KintCark/Stable-Diffusion-CCP-Termux-Android/README.md

 Looks like Python 3.12 actually Works!!
 U have to create a virtual environment so here is the guide:

-To run ComfyUI in a separate environment on Termux with Python 3.10.11, follow these steps:
+To run sdcpp in a separate environment on Termux with Python 3.10.11, follow these steps:

 ---